BPDA welcomes Brian Miller as newest member of Board

 May 01, 2020

 The Boston Planning & Development Agency (BPDA) today announced Brian Miller as the newest member of the BPDA Board.
-A resident of South Boston, Miller is a financial advisor at Morgan Stanley, and founder of The Miller Group at Morgan Stanley which advises local organizations on their retirement plans.
-Miller was appointed to the BPDA Board by Governor Charlie Baker.
+A resident of South Boston, Miller is a financial advisor and was appointed to the BPDA Board by Governor Charlie Baker.

 “I am pleased to welcome Brian Miller to the BPDA Board.
 Already an active member of the Boston community, Brian brings a strong understanding of the City’s landscape as well as decades of financial knowledge and experience to this position,” said Mayor Martin J. Walsh.
 “He will help us build on our work to plan for a future that is inclusive for all Bostonians.”

 “Brian Miller has contributed years of dedicated service to his community and the City of Boston,” said Governor Charlie Baker.
 “He is well-qualified to serve as a member of the BPDA Board, and I am pleased to offer his appointment.”

 For ten years, Miller served on the Laboure Center Advisory Board and co-chaired the organization’s Capital Campaign.
 He was a founding trustee and finance chair of the Boston Collegiate Charter School, and former president of the South Boston Residents Group.
 He also served as finance chair for Congressman Stephen F. Lynch.
 Miller currently serves on the South Boston Catholic Academy School Board.

 “I want to thank Mayor Walsh, BPDA Director Brian Golden, and Governor Baker for this opportunity,” said Miller.
 “I am excited to join my fellow Board Members to help create new jobs, affordable housing opportunities, open space and more for Boston residents.”